First American Art Magazine‘s

 1. Every One, art project by Cannupa Hanska Luger

 Cannupa Hanska Luger (Mandan-Hidatsa-Arikara-Lakota) first initiated the Missing and Murdered Indigenous Women, Girls, Queer, and Trans People (MMIWQT) BEAD PROJECT, in which people from hundreds of communities in Canada and the United States sculpted 4,000 two-inch-wide clay beads to honor the memories of those Indigenous people lost.
 Luger fired the beads, stained them with ink, and then strung into Every One, a monumental, twelve-by-twelve-foot portrait, based on Sister, a hauntingly beautiful photograph by Kali Spitzer (Kaska Dena).
 The work has been installed in Colorado Springs, Santa Fe, and New York.
 By calling attention to the staggering numbers, hopefully, awareness will result in a demand for the United States to take action to protect these vulnerable populations, as is beginning to happen in Canada.

 Editor’s note: I had accidentally listed Cannupa Hanska Luger’s installation Every One as being installed in the Museum of Indian Arts and Culture.
 It was actually installed in the Museum of International Folk Art.
-One thousands of the clay beads were sculpted at the Museum of Indian Arts and Culture. —AM
+Thousands of the clay beads were sculpted at the Museum of Indian Arts and Culture. —AM

 2. T.C.
 Cannon: At the Edge of America